"Double Back"

 Walker and Murphy take off towards the car as Alex keeps searching for something, anything.

-ext. forest - night
+forest - night

-Later that night, Walker is asleep, sitting with his head propped up against a tree.
-He has a Toronto Maple Leafs blanket wrapped around his large mid-section.
+night, Walker is asleep, sitting with his head propped up against a tree.
+He has a Toronto Maple Leafs blanket

-The campfire is smoldering down.
+The campfire is

-Alex opens a can of beans with a manual can opener.
 The opener sticks and he tries to force it to move.
-He cuts his hand and some of the beans fall to the ground.
-He doesn't cringe in pain, but merely stairs at the blood slowly oozing from the small cut on this hand.
+He cuts his hand and some of the beans

 EXT.
 FOREST - DAY